Minnie Driver: Music

 Driver began making music at boarding school.
 She collaborated on Bomb the Bass's album Clear, in 1994, as part of the outfit River.
 She was part of the Milo Roth Band, which received a recording contract when she was 19.
 In 2001 she signed with EMI and Rounder Records and performed at the SXSW music festival.
 The title song of Everything I've Got in My Pocket, her first album, reached No. 34 in the U.K., and the song "Invisible Girl" peaked at No. 68.
 Driver wrote 10 of the 11 songs on the album.
 In 2004, Driver was the supporting act for the Finn Brothers on the U.K. portion of their world tour.

 In 2004, Driver played Carlotta Giudicelli in Joel Schumacher's film The Phantom of the Opera, based on the musical of the same name by Andrew Lloyd Webber.
 Driver sang "Learn to be Lonely", an original song written for the film by Lloyd Webber.
 However, because of her lack of opera experience, all her songs as Carlotta were dubbed by opera singer Margaret Preece.
 Driver released her second album, Seastories, in July 2007, featuring guest appearances by Ryan Adams, the Cardinals and Liz Phair.
 Driver released a third album in October 2014 called Ask Me to Dance that includes songs by Elliott Smith, Neil Young and The Killers.

 Podcast

 In 2021, Driver started a podcast, Minnie Questions with Minnie Driver, in which she asks guests a series of seven questions, inspired by the Proust Questionnaire.
 Guests have included Chelsea Clinton, Nick Jonas and Cindy Crawford.

 Personal life

-Driver has been in a relationship with Addison O'Dea since 2019.
+In 1997, Driver began dating Matt Damon while filming Good Will Hunting.
+The two split in early 1998.
 She was briefly engaged to Josh Brolin in 2001.
-She has a son (born 5 September 2008) from a brief relationship with television writer and producer Timothy J. Lea.
+She has a son born in 2008 from a brief relationship with television writer and producer Timothy J. Lea.
+Driver confirmed that she was in a relationship with Addison O'Dea in 2019.

 In 2016, Driver revealed that she was sexually assaulted at age 17 while on holiday in Greece.

-On 21 December 2017, Driver became an American citizen.
+On 21 December 2017, Driver became a citizen of the United States.
+After living in California for a number of years, Driver moved back to London.

+Activism

 Driver was a long-time ambassador for and supporter of Oxfam until withdrawing her support in 2018 over a sexual abuse scandal in the organisation.